Field Types and Properties

 The variable name was given to the field (data fields only).
 This is alphanumeric with no spaces.
 This is where naming conventions like CDISC or SDTM can be used.

-Once data has been entered or the study version is published, the field name cannot be changed.
+The field name cannot be changed once data has been entered or the study version is published.

 Reporting Label

 A more user-friendly name is given to a variable/field.
-If this exists, it will be displayed throughout the system in place of the main Field name.
+It will be displayed throughout the system instead of the main Field name if this exists.
 Ad-hoc reporting and data exports display the field name by default.

 Hidden